mrjgreen/blog/content/post/sign-commits-with-pgp.md

 ### Using Your Key With Git

-Now you have an active PGP key you will be able to
+Now you have an active PGP key you will be able to use it to sign your commits.

+In order to allow us to enter our passphrase on macOS we will need to enable the pinentry program we installed earlier.

+    echo "pinentry-program /usr/local/bin/pinentry-mac" > ~/.gnupg/gpg-agent.conf

+> Provided you have used the same email address in your PGP key identity as you have in your git user config, your key will automatically be detected when you perform a git commit.

+    git commit --gpg-sign -m "Commit message here"